sirloins/bitstamp_utils/README.md

 bitstamp_utils
 ==============

-Python code to obtain bitcoin price and volome data from Bitstamp.net via the Bitstamp API
+Python code to obtain bitcoin price and volume data from Bitstamp.net via the Bitstamp API

 The _bitCoinTicker class retrieves ticker data (json format) from bitstamp.net and converts it to plain html.